nodejs/TSC/TSC-Charter.md

 ## Section 7.
 Voting

 For internal project decisions, Collaborators shall operate under Lazy Consensus.
-The TSC voting members shall establish appropriate guidelines for implementing Lazy Consensus (e.g. expected notification and review time periods) within the development process.
+The TSC shall establish appropriate guidelines for implementing Lazy Consensus (e.g. expected notification and review time periods) within the development process.

-The TSC voting members follow a [Consensus Seeking][] decision making model.
+The TSC follows a [Consensus Seeking][] decision making model.
 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.